Kregnach/3D_EDT_DT_DC/Readme.txt

 cat > Cfg-$k-$l-$c-${v}k-${num}.txt << EOF             # FILENAME
-seed 						${rand}                    # seed of the random number k0							$k                         # gravitational coupling k3							-1                         # cosmological coupling
+seed 						${rand}                    # seed of the random number kappa0							$k                         # gravitational coupling kappa3							-1                         # cosmological coupling
-betac						$c                         # component coupling betal						$l                         # loop coupling sigma3						0.05                       # strength of the volume fixing prob23						0.5                        # probability of the bistellar flip move probtree					0.05                       # probability of the tree moves probe02						0                          # probability of the quadrangular pillow move probv02						1                          # probability of the triangular pillow move
+betac						$c                         # component coupling betal						$l                         # loop coupling sigma3						0.05                       # strength of the volume fixing m_bistellar_flip						0.5                        # probability of the bistellar flip move m_vertextree					0.05                       # probability of the tree moves
+m_dualtree					0.05                       # probability of the tree moves
+m_quadrangular_pillow						0                          # probability of the quadrangular pillow move

-tuningsweeps					100                    # number of sweeps to be performed before the thermalization (start tuning k3 after reaching the desired volume) measurementsweeps				400000                 # number of measurement sweeps to be performed thermalizationsweeps				20000                  # number of thermalization sweeps to be performed ksteps						${v}0                  # number of attempted moves (multiplied by 1000) within a sweep
+m_triangular_pillow						1                          # probability of the triangular pillow move

+measurementsweeps				400000                 # number of measurement sweeps to be performed thermalizationsweeps				20000              # number of thermalization sweeps to be performed ksteps						${v}0                      # number of attempted moves (multiplied by 1000) within a sweep
-allowselfadjacency				0                      # default mode
-allowdegeneracy					0                      # default mode
-dualspanningtree				1                      # default mode
-spanningtree					1                      # default mode
-middlegraph					1                      # default mode

 volume						${v}000                    # volume of the triangulation input						0                          # start from minimal or from an input.
 If 0, starts from a minimal sphere